 - Traditional: composed of two dental crowns on either side of one or more fake teeth

 - Cantilever: composed of one dental crown attached to one or two fake teeth

 - Maryland Bonded: composed of one or more fake teeth supported by a metal framework

 - Implant-supported: composed of two implant-supported crowns on either side of one or more fake teeth

 How are dental crowns and bridges placed at my Midtown Manhattan dental office?

-To prepare your teeth for the placement of a dental crown or bridge, your dentist will first anesthetize the area and provide you with the option of dental sedation.
+To prepare your teeth for the placement of a dental crown or bridge, your dentist will first anesthetize the area.
 If you are having a dental crown placed, any decayed tissue must be removed.
 Then, the tooth will be reduced in size so that it can accommodate a dental crown.
 If you are having a dental bridge placed, each tooth on either side of the gap will need to be prepared for dental crowns.

 Once the tooth or teeth have been prepared, your dentist will take a dental impression or oral scan of your mouth and send it to a dental lab so the permanent restoration can be fabricated.
 In the meantime, you will have a temporary crown or bridge placed to protect your teeth and preserve a space for the restoration.
 Between the first and second appointments, you may experience minor tooth sensitivity while your mouth adjusts.
 In about 1-2 weeks, you will return to the office to have the permanent crown or bridge checked for fit and then permanently cemented in place.